jamesleech/dev-elk/README.md

 -Configure Curator using attributes, as this is for development usage, 2 days of logs should be enough.

--Step Logstash to use attributes for which files load.
+-Setup Logstash to use attributes to load log files from the start.

 See my vagrantfile here;